Jocebc/BellaBeat-Analysis-/README.md

 This case study follows the 5 phases of analysis:

-Ask
+❓Ask

-Prepare
+📚Prepare

-Process
+💾Process

-Analyze
+💡 Analyze

-Share
+🔰Share

-Act
+🎨Act

 # Scenerio